About Us

 An introduction and friendly story of sorts of who we are and where we came from.

 My father was a very skilled tool and die man from São Paulo, Brazil coming to Kaiser Aluminum, Erie PA.
 He had a nice machine shop at home too.
-I paid some attention in his machine shop.
-Our family also had a small beef farming operation.
-It was in reality a very expensive hobby.
-But as well provided many valuable experiences to me and of course great times.
-His many friends were very talented.
-I learned how to use cutting torches and welders from the best in the trade by his coworker Bill whom was a welding instructor at Kaiser Aluminum.
+I paid some attention in his machine shop and those skills and knowledge suit me well today.
+Our family also had a beef farming operation.That was the "love of labor" like I never imagined!
+In reality a very expensive hobby too.
+God please bless the farmers today!
+But the family farm 100% provided the countless valuable experiences to all of us, and of course such great times in learning, togetherness, and life.

 Not being much of an artist I wanted to weather scenery, buildings, and rolling stock.
 The powders and paints were ok but then one needed to seal it with clear so it wouldn't fall off or smear when handled.
 That seemed to be a final say with it- You better like it or else!
 Too often the look even later was not ideal to me.
 So I began formulating liquid colored dyes that feature being that when even after they dry they can be re-manipulated by a liquid again.
 But then when dry- not need any sealers to prevent a later change and yet be safe to handle.
 The only change since 2022 was going back to a powder with the Limestone color.
 There really are many color tones to this Limestone color and can be mixed / blended with the other liquid dyes to yield even more favorable results such as with having a spot paste consistency!
 It is soluble and has the same advantages as the liquid dye.
 The range of transparency is excellent too.